PATIN-A Blog – Based on Experience

 The instructions for use are easier to follow and the result is always perfect.

-Small textiles and silk or wool should always be hand dyed in a container or bowl.
+Small textiles and silk or wool though should always be hand dyed in a container or bowl.

-Really, it is not worth the effort.
-However, if your wedding dress consists of mixed fibers (viscose/polyester or cotton/polyester or silk/polyester) or maybe even of 100% natural fibers, then it can be dyed without any problems.
+• If your wedding dress consists of mixed materials (viscose/polyester or cotton/polyester or silk/polyester etc.) or even of 100% natural fibers, dyeing is no problem.

-Lace fabric I'm afraid most of the time is polyester - even very expensive lace!
+• Lace most of the time is polyester - even very expensive lace!

 They have to be covered entirely with dye.